 “Over the rooftops of Beirut, Nadia’s will is dancing for beauty, peace and emancipation.
 Lurking in the shadow, a darker will tries to take control”

-The AHAWA clip (“Hey you” in Amazigh) is a symbol of freedom where the singer’s disembodied shadow goes wandering around in the city, dancing to the beauty of life… But a danger always lurks around.
+AHAWA (“Hey you” in Amazigh) is a symbol of freedom where the singer’s disembodied shadow goes wandering around in the city, dancing to the beauty of life… But a danger always lurks around.
 Should it be her inner fears or an outer enemy?
 The only chance of overcoming this “monster” is most probably facing it.

 Part of Retrieving Beirut exhibition in K Timber (24 – 29 May 2016)